 What the Hawaii Department of Health is Doing

-The Department of Health will follow three principles in making reopening recommendations, they can be found in the Public Health Framework for Reopening.
+The Department of Health will follow three principles in making reopening recommendations.

 Surveillance and Detection